collabserver/collabserver-network/README.md

 > This is useful the firs time.
 > To speedup the cmake process, you may keep these downloaded and built dependencies
 > in a safe place and change the CMake dependencies path (See CMake options).

-**Option: use environment variable for dependencies path**
-> If `COLLABSEVER_DEPENDENCIES_DIR` environment variable is set, CMake will use
-> it as the current dependencies path.

 ## Generate Documentation